Understanding Cast Stone

-AestheticsAlmost any three-dimentional geometric form can be cast, allowing architects to design elegant curves as well as straight-edged features.
-Additional details can also be incorporated into the surface, such as brick-effects or channels, and the edges of units can be square, bevelled or radiused.
-Cast stone units can b used to complement brickwork, natural stone, flint or rendering.
+Almost any three-dimensional geometric form can be cast, enabling architects to design elegant curves as well as straight-edged features.
+Additional detail can also be incorporated into the surface, such as brick-effects or channels, and the edges of units can be square, bevelled or radiused.
+Cast stone units can be used to complement brickwork, quarried stone, flint or rendering.

 To provide sufficient inherent strength during manufacture and handling, there is a limit to the slenderness ratio for a cast stone product.
-The slenderness rtio (S) is defined as the ratio of the Length (L) to the diameter (d), where the diameter refers to an inscribed or superscribed circle on the section of the product, determined by the support plane (ie. S=L/d).
+The slenderness ratio (S) is defined as the ratio of the length (L) to the diameter (d), where the diameter refers to an inscribed or superscribed circle on the section of the product, determined by the support plane (ie S=L/d).
 Unless otherwise agreed between the specifier and manufacturer, S should be less than or equal to 12, though alternative ratios can be used by agreement with the manufacturer.

 Where large openings are required, due consideration should be given to incorporating bed joint reinforcement above and below.
 It is recommended that the maximum distance between vertical movement joints should be 6m.
 To reduce the risk of cracking in stooled cills only, the ends should be bedded in mortar; the joint below should be left open and, upon completion of the brickwork, the joint should be pointed.Mechanical and structural strength

 Where possible, all units are cast in a two-stage process.
-A facing mix provides the stone appearance on the exposed faces and a backing mix adds strangth and forms a good bond with the facing mix and reinforcement, where used.
+A facing mix provides the stone appearance on the exposed faces and a backing mix adds strength and forms a good bond with the facing mix and reinforcement, where used.

-Where a steel lintel is used, the lintel would normally b positioned beneath the head to support the entire lintel and brickwork load.
+Where a steel lintel is used, the lintel would normally be positioned beneath the head to support the entire lintel and brickwork load.
 However, if the lintel is to be installed over a self-supporting cast stone head such that the lintel supports the brickwork load only, the manufacturer of the cast stone should be consulted first.

 It is essential to consider the possible effects of differential movement between various types of building materials.
 As a matter of principle, the details should be checked to ensure that differential movement can take place freely.

-To prevent the ingress of rainwater and damp, attention should be paid to the design and detailing of damp proof membranes and/or cravity trays.
+To prevent the ingress of rainwater and damp, attention should be paid to the design and detailing of damp proof membranes and/or cavity trays.
 Good site practice is also essential.

 Beneath copings to freestanding walls, parapet walls and similar structures, it is good building practice to provide a continuous damp proof membrane sandwiched in mortar and projecting beyond each face of the wall by at least 5mm.

 To avoid staining, projections should incorporate a drip groove.
 Cills and heads should also be provided with drip grooves in the soffit.

-Care should also be taken to avoid the possibility of water running onto cast stone from lead or copper flashing.
+Care should be taken to avoid the possibility of water running onto cast stone from lead or copper flashing.
 Alternatively, non-metallic flashing may be used, but the manufacturer of the cast stone should be consulted prior to specifying the flashing.

-It is essential to use good building practice when designing all building materials - includng cast stone.
+It is essential to use good building practice when designing all building materials - including cast stone.
 General guidance can be sought from manufacturers, and relevant standards should be consulted.

 Cast stone, which is sometimes known as reconstituted stone, simulated stone or Artstone, is normally produced in a mould that is open on one side; the product is turned out onto this side for finishing.
-It is therefore advisable to design cast stone products such that there is one major flat unexposed surface, otherwise the cost will rise to take account of the addtional manufacturing difficultly.
+It is therefore advisable to design cast stone products such that there is one major flat unexposed surface, otherwise the cost will rise to take account of the additional manufacturing difficulty.

 Palletised deliveries of cast stone products should be unloaded using a grab or forklift with suitable forks.
-Slings, scaffold poles andsimilar arrangements should not be used.
+Slings, scaffold poles and similar arrangements should not be used.

 Cast stone products should preferably be stored well away from areas of heavy traffic.
-Palletised products should b stored on flat, level, dry ground, and pallets should never be stacked.
-Individual items should also be stored on flat, level, dry ground, supported by suitable bearers placed one-quarter to one-third of the way in from each end to provide adequate support wile preventing point loading.
+Palletised products should be stored on flat, level, dry ground, and pallets should never be stacked.
+Individual items should also be stored on flat, level, dry ground, supported by suitable bearers placed one-quarter to one-third of the way in from each end to provide adequate support while preventing point loading.

-On-Site HandlingAs with natural stone, careful handling of cast stone is essential in order to avoid damage.
+As with quarried stone, careful handling of cast stone is essential in order to avoid damage.
 If additional handling instructions are required, these can be provided by the manufacturer.

-Exterior strapping an dpackaging should be cut away with a sharp knife, taking care to avoid scoring the surface of the cast stone.
+Exterior strapping and packaging should be cut away with a sharp knife, taking care to avoid scoring the surface of the cast stone.
 Once the packaging has been opened, the cast stone should be loosely covered with polythene to prevent contamination while maintaining an adequate airflow to avoid the formation of condensation.

 Suitable plant should always be used for moving cast stone products around the site.
 Wherever possible, units should be delivered to the work area before any obstructions are put in the way.
 Cast stone should not be moved around a site in mechanical plant, as unpackaged units can be easily damaged.

-If any machinery is to be used to handle the cast stone units, contact the manufacturer to discuss the best types of grabs to use. threaded sockets are often incorporated within cast stone units to facilitate movement using threaded eyes and appropriate lifting equipment.
+If any machinery is to be used to handle the cast stone units, contact the manufacturer to discuss the best types of grabs to use.
+Threaded sockets are often incorporated within cast stone units to facilitate movement using threaded eyes and appropriate lifting equipment.

 Individual units should not be slid across any supporting surface or across each other.

-InstallationCast stone products should only be installed by suitably experienced opearatives who should be made aware of the guidelines below.
+Cast stone should only be installed by suitably experienced operatives who have been made aware of the guidelines below.